wahrwolf/ba-thesis/chapters/500-discussion.md

 # Perspective
-Based on my results it would be interesting to evaluate the following aspects
+Based on my results it would be interesting to evaluate the following aspects:

 ## More Domain and Language Comparison
 The indication, that the performance impact of prefix constraints is connected or even correlates with the domain distinction between the language pairs should be evaluated with more data.
 The evaluation with more and more diverse domains may reveal additional insights on the impact of prefix constraints and the connection with the domain distinction differences.